 Arbitrage fund vs liquid fund for short-term parking

-| Dimension | Arbitrage Fund | Liquid Fund |
+| Tax dimension | Arbitrage Fund | Liquid Fund |

 |---|---|---|

-| Tax rate (LTCG, >12 months) | 12.5% above Rs 1.25 lakh exemption | Slab rate |
+| LTCG (12 months or more) | 12.5% above Rs 1.25 lakh exemption under Section 112A | Slab rate |

 Worked example: high-tax-bracket investor

-Liquid fund (6% return, slab rate tax):
+Liquid fund (6 per cent return, slab-rate tax):

-- Gain: Rs 70,000 (over 14 months).
+- Gain: Rs 70,000 over 14 months.

-- Tax at 30% slab: Rs 21,000.
+- Tax at 30 per cent slab: Rs 21,000.

 - Net: Rs 49,000.

-Arbitrage fund (6% return, LTCG):
+Arbitrage fund (6 per cent return, LTCG):

 - Gain: Rs 70,000.